mucherino/teaching/HPC/game/README.md

 Please follow the main lines below for your CUDA implementation:

-- Verify the specifications of your GPU and manually set up a grid that will correspond to the shape of your torus.
+- Manually set up a 2D grid formed by $16 \times 16$ blocks, each formed by
+  $8 \times 8$ threads.
-- Use the C function for a random generation of the torus in order to create a torus which exactly fits with your grid.
+- Use the C function for a random generation of the torus in order to create a torus which exactly fits with your GPU grid.
 - Run the game of life in sequential on the random torus for a predetermined number of generations.
-- Print the obtained torus: you will use this torus to verify that your CUDA implementation is correct.
+- Print the obtained torus: you will use the obtained result to verify that your CUDA implementation is correct.
 - Transfer the original random torus on the GPU global memory.
 - Invoke the kernel.
 - Retrieve the obtained torus from the global memory.